couchbase-examples/Retail-Azure-Edge-Zones/README.md

 #### Setting up cluster

 <ol>
-  <li> Now that Couchbase server is running, the console can be accessed over the network at `http://machine-ip-address:8091/`.
-You should now be met with the Couchbase Server welcome screen.
+  <li> Now that Couchbase server is running, the console can be accessed over the network at http://machine-ip-address:8091/.
+You should now be met with the Couchbase Server welcome screen.<ol>
-  Please select `Setup New Cluster`.
+  <li>Please select Setup New Cluster.
-  You will now be prompted to name your cluster and create an admin username and password.
+  You will now be prompted to name your cluster and create an admin username and password. </li>
-  On you have done this, please check that you agree to the terms and conditions, then select `Configure Disk, Memory and Services.
+  <li>Once you have done this, please check that you agree to the terms and conditions, then select Configure Disk, Memory and Services. </li>
-  Please check the following services: Data, Query, Index.
+  <li>Please check the following services: Data, Query, Index.
 Leave the memory quotas as default.
-Select save and finish.
+Select save and finish.</li></ol>
   </li>
   <li>Navigate to the buckets tab.
-Select add bucket and create a new bucket named `retail`.
-Allocate it 500Mb.
-Leave everything else as default and select add bucket.
+  <ol><li>Select add bucket and create a new bucket named retail. </li>
+  <li>Allocate it 500Mb. </li>
+  <li>Leave everything else as default and select add bucket.</li></ol>
   </li>
   <li>Navigate to the security tab and select add user.
 You will be prompted to provide a username and password.
-On the right panel, select mobile and then select sync gateway.
-Select your `retail` bucket and select add.
-There should now be a checkmark next to the `retail` bucket.
-Select add user and your Couchbase server will now be configured for sync gateway.
+  <ol><li>On the right panel, select mobile and then select sync gateway.</li>
+  <li>Select your retail bucket and select add.
+There should now be a checkmark next to the retail bucket. </li>
+  <li>Select add user and your Couchbase server will now be configured for sync gateway.</li></ol>
   </li>
 </ol>